ibm-ecm/container-samples/k8s-yaml/README.md

  1. Use the deployment file to deploy Content Search Services:

     ```kubectl apply -f css-deploy.yml```

+   Note:  To leverage monitoring using Prometheus, update the css-deploy.yml and set a new environment variable MON_METRICS_WRITER_OPTION to 4 to enable the Prometheus plugin (i.e., name: MON_METRICS_WRITER_OPTION and value: "4").
+The default port for Prometheus Plugin is 9103, which can be overriden by using MON_METRICS_SERVICE_ENDPOINT.

  2. Run the following command to get the Public IP and port to access Content Search Services:

     ```kubectl get svc | grep ecm-css```